Congratulations, you’ve finished your track and you now have reached the point of an important decision.

 Let’s say that you’ve chosen to release it through a label.

-- What is gonna make you stand out from the crowd?
+What is gonna make you stand out of the crowd?

 In this article, I want to go deeper into the mind of the label.

 What is a label exactly looking for and what can you do to get signed?